geekforbrains/geekforbrains.github.io/_posts/2015-01-02-switching-python-nodejs.markdown

 What are your thoughts on modern day languages?
 Do you still prefer Python or others?
 Why?
 Any Node “gotchas” you can share?

+UPDATE:

+I finally wrote a follow-up post to this one: [After a year of using NodeJS in production][article]

 [postachio]: http://postach.io
 [qbot]: https://quoterobot.com
+[article]: /post/after-a-year-of-nodejs-in-production